juanesc396/airflow-newspapers-mining/README.md

 The project is ejecuted into a WLS2 and Windows 10 OS.
 The databases are into Windows 10 and Airflow and Scrapy, into WSL2.
 The instructions are made to use the WLS2-Windows method.

-To connect scripts, I created an environment variable, "IPPC", which store the ip of my Windows OS, where the MongoDB(to save the scraped data) and MySQL(to save the Airflow Credentials) databases are installed.
+To connect scripts, I created an environment variable, "IPPC", which store the ip of my Windows OS, where the MongoDB(to save the scraped data) and MySQL(to save the Airflow Credentials) databases are hosted.
 I edited the .bashrc file with...

 ```
 export IPPC=$(grep -m 1 nameserver /etc/resolv.conf | awk '{print $2}')